root-project/root/README/ReleaseNotes/v612/index.md

 large TClonesArray where each element contains another small vector container.
 - `TTree::TTree()` now takes the `TDirectory*` that the tree should be constructed in.
   Defaults to `gDirectory`, i.e. the default behavior did not change.
+- To prepare for multi-threaded workflows, a preloading and retaining clusters feature is introduced.
+  This change will prevent additional reads from occurring when reading events out of sequence.
+  By setting TTree::SetClusterPrefetch(), an entire clusters will be loaded into memory, rather than single baskets.
+  By setting the MaxVirtualSize of the tree to a negative value, previous clusters will be retained (the absolute value of MaxVirtualSize indicates how many additional clusters will be kept in memory).

 ### TDataFrame
   - Improved documentation